What Is Formlabs Dental?

 Form 4B Printer

 The current flagship dental printer.
-Uses Low Force Display technology for print speeds up to 5x faster than the Form 3B+.
+Uses Low Force Display technology for print speeds up to up to 5x faster according to Formlabs than the Form 3B+.
 Fits up to 11 dental models per build platform -- 3x more than typical dental printers.
-Independent testing shows a 99% print success rate.
+Independent testing shows a a vendor-reported 99% print success rate.
 Built-in resin sensing and automated dispensing.

 Form 4BL (Large Format)